AlgazinovAleksandr/NLP/Exploring Modern NLP Techniques/README.md

     * **FLOPs:** Floating-point operations for a forward pass, approximating computational cost
 * *(Detailed derivations, results table, and comparative analysis of computational/memory trade-offs are provided in the report)

-## 3. Model Implementation: Modifying Qwen2.5
+## 3. Model Architecture Modification

 This part involved modifying the Qwen2.5 model architecture.
 The specific modifications implemented in `modeling_qwen2.py` include: